DataDog/datadog-go/README.md

 }
 ```

-Find a list of all the available options for your DogStatsD Client in the [Datadog-go godoc documentation](https://godoc.org/github.com/DataDog/datadog-go/statsd#Option).
+Find a list of all the available options for your DogStatsD Client in the [Datadog-go godoc documentation](https://godoc.org/github.com/DataDog/datadog-go/statsd#Option) or in [Datadog public DogStatsD documentation](https://docs.datadoghq.com/developers/dogstatsd/?tab=go#client-instantiation-parameters).

 ### Supported environment variables